 The meeting point is on Castle Square in front of the 22 m high Sigismund´s Column.

 This is your city guide

-He says about himself that his Polish heart pumps blood into the German brain.
-His Polish and German perspectives mix and complement each other to form an overall picture full of interesting conclusions, which he is happy to pass on to his guests.
+Antoni says about himself that his Polish heart pumps blood into his German brain.
+His Polish and German perspectives mix and complement each other to form a whole picture full of interesting conclusions, which he is happy to pass on to his guests.

-On his city tours, he enjoys talking to the tourists and is very grateful for every unexpected question.
+On his walking tours, he enjoys talking to tourists and is very grateful for every unexpected question.